 Attorney to Sue LAUSD for Pregnancy Discrimination

 If you work for the Los Angeles Unified School District (LAUSD) and have been discriminated against because of your pregnancy, you have the right to file a lawsuit against the district.
-The California Employment Attorneys Group is here to ensure that justice gets served and that your employer pays for disobeying the anti-discrimination laws which exist to keep women like you safe in the workplace.
+The California Labor Law Employment Attorneys Group is here to ensure that justice gets served and that your employer pays for disobeying the anti-discrimination laws which exist to keep women like you safe in the workplace.

 It is unlawful for employers to discriminate against employees who are pregnant or intend on becoming pregnant.
 Congress passed the Pregnancy Discrimination Act (PDA) of 1978 after the courts ruled the pregnancy discrimination was not considered a form of sex discrimination – which itself is illegal action under Title VII of the Civil Rights Act of 1964.
 Employers could legally discriminate against pregnant women and be within their right and receive no punishment for their unethical treatment.
 Thanks to the PDA, employers are no longer within their legal right to discriminate against pregnant employees.
 While most employers abide by the anti-discrimination laws of the land, there are still some employers who treat pregnant women differently and make decisions on the status of their pregnancy.
 Employees who experience pregnancy discrimination have the right to file a pregnancy discrimination lawsuit against their employer and collect compensation.
 The LAUSD must also abide by these anti-discrimination laws.

-If you are an employee of the LAUSD and believe that you have been discriminated against because of your pregnancy, call us at the California Employment Attorneys Group.
+If you are an employee of the LAUSD and believe that you have been discriminated against because of your pregnancy, call us at the California Labor Law Employment Attorneys Group.
 We are attorneys who will fight for your rights and aggressively pursue the maximum compensation which you deserve.

 What Is Discrimination?